disk91/helium-chirpstack-community/README.md

 - Follow progress and roadmap on the [project board](https://github.com/users/disk91/projects/1/views/1)
 - Public console running the software [console.helium-iot.xyz](https://console.helium-iot.xyz)

+### Version
+**Do not use the master version in production, they are in-progress not tested at scale versions, please use the Released Versions**

+### Chirpstack support
+- Chirpstack 4.7.0
+- Never change the Chirpstack version, this project is specific for a given Chirpstack version, wait for project update before upgrading Chirpstack.

 ### Features (development in progress)

 - Manage fully configurable billing capabilities for helium